The European Athletics Team Championships Second League will be held in Varazdin, Croatia on 10-11 August.

 The most successful athlete in championship history could also make an appearance in Varazdin.
 Since the European Team Championships replaced the European Cup in 2009, Bulgaria’s Ivet Lalova-Collio has accrued nine victories and two runner-up finishes.

 Lalova-Collio, who has represented Bulgaria in the First League, Second League and Third League, will be key to Bulgaria’s promotion bid.
-She achieved a sprint treble in the Second League in Stara Zagora three years ago but victory in the 200m in Vaasa last year was not enough to keep Bulgaria afloat in the First League.
+She achieved a sprint treble in the Second League in Stara Zagora three years ago but victory in the 200m in Vaasa last year was not enough to keep Bulgaria in the First League.